-The mean absolute percentage error (MAPE) is a statistical measure of how accurate a forecast system is.
+The mean absolute percentage error (MAPE) — also called the mean absolute percentage deviation (MAPD) — measures accuracy of a forecast system.
 It measures this accuracy as a percentage, and can be calculated as the average absolute percent error for each time period minus actual values divided by actual values.
-Where At is the actual value and Ft is the forecast value, this is given by:

 Need help with a homework or test question?
 With Chegg Study, you can get step-by-step solutions to your questions from an expert in the field.
 Your first 30 minutes with a Chegg tutor is free!